Breast Cancer Diet Tips for Better Health and Recovery

 Your diet plays a significant role in supporting your health journey during and after breast cancer treatment:

-- Mediterranean Diet: The Mediterranean diet includes a wide variety of fruits, vegetables, grains, nuts, and seeds.
+• Mediterranean Diet: The Mediterranean diet includes a wide variety of fruits, vegetables, grains, nuts, and seeds.
 Your source of protein is through chickens and eggs.
 However, in this diet, you avoid having processed food and minimise sugar, salt, saturated fat, and alcohol.
-This diet has a positive effect on breast cancer mortality.
+Observational studies suggest that adherence to a Mediterranean-style diet may be associated with improved overall survival among breast cancer survivors.

 Your diet cannot reverse cancer cells, but it does support your healing journey.
 Therefore, you must make the necessary changes in your diet to ensure that it aids your body while it recovers.